 - Graduate Assistantships: Student Affairs provides graduate assistantships, internships, and practicum opportunities to students in the SAHE program

-- Graduate Assistantship Matching Process: The Office of the Vice President for Student Affairs coordinates the graduate assistantship matching process.
-Students who are accepted in the SAHE program are invited to interview for available graduate assistantship positions.
+- Graduate Assistantship Matching Process: The Office of the Dean of Students coordinates the graduate assistantship matching process.
+Students who are accepted into the SAHE program are invited to interview for available graduate assistantship positions.
 They are then matched according to their preferences and the preferences of the interviewing departments.